 Megan McCormack, Editorial Assistant

 Megan McCormack joined Portfolio in January 2021.
-She is interested in narrative and idea-driven nonfiction that teaches us about the human mind or human behavior in unexpected ways.
-Always curious and eager for new knowledge, she is drawn to learning from the experts on surprising subcultures, business scandals and corporate underbellies, and the intersection of tech and feminism.
+She is interested in prescriptive and idea-driven nonfiction that teaches us about the human mind or human behavior in unexpected ways.
+Always curious and eager for new knowledge, she is drawn to experts who cover surprising subcultures; business scandals and corporate underbellies; communication and confidence; and the impacts of tech and social media on society.
+She also loves to read provocative takes on feminism, gender, and relationships.

 Megan Wenerstrom, Editorial Assistant￼￼